w3f/General-Grants-Program/grants/polkadot_stack.md

 # Open Source Polkadot Stack [WIP!]

-The goal of this page is to provide an overview of the open-source Polkadot Tech Stack.
-At the moment it's a work-in-progress,
+The goal of this page is to provide an overview of the open-source Polkadot/Kusama Tech Stack.
+At the moment it's a work-in-progress.

 ---